 Bone breakage, buildup and eventual loss have a significant impact on our bodies.
-Bone loss occurs at an accelerated rate in space because of the lack of normal weight-bearing activities in the microgravity environment.
+Bone loss occurs at an accelerated rate in space because of the lack

+Now that the station is complete, rodent research can continue for longer test runs than shuttle missions permitted, thereby increasing data collection and the potential for discovery. of normal weight-bearing activities in the microgravity environment.
 Using nutrition and specific exercises, the crew aboard the International Space Station can partially mitigate these concerns.
 This accelerated aspect of bone loss in spaceflight provides an opportunity for researchers to identify the mechanisms that control bones at a cellular level.
 While most people will never experience life in space, the benefits of studying bone and muscle loss aboard the station has the potential to touch lives here on the ground.